wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 We are also dependent on <strong>E. Environment Inputs</strong> such as social media, weather, stock prices, etc.

-Observability is most needed with <strong>E. OLTP applications</strong>, especially with <strong>legacy</strong> tech requiring more manual effort than the serverless tech we also cover here.
+Observability is most needed with <strong>E. OLTP applications</strong>, especially with <strong>legacy</strong> tech which require more manual effort than the serverless tech we also cover here.

 <a name="Flow_Governance"></a>

+## Governance

 Now let's dive into the details of each of these categories, starting with Governance.